MartinBenes/Loader2/README.md

 1. Create a directory on your webserver to put your DLL files into.

-2. hange lines 79 and 86 to correspond to the new path.
+2. Change lines 79 and 86 to correspond to the new path.

 3. Create a .htaccess file inside the directory.